Javendean/LCC_ManagementSystem/Deployment_Diagnosis.md

 ▲ [WARNING] Cannot find base config file "./.svelte-kit/tsconfig.json" [tsconfig.json]
 ```

 This was caused by an `extends` property in `jsconfig.json` that pointed to a non-existent file.
-This is a remnant of the old project structure and, while not the primary cause of the build failure, it is a configuration error that needed to be corrected.
+This has been corrected.

 ## 3. Resolution

 The following steps were taken to resolve these issues:

-1.  **Added Missing Dependency:** The `package.json` file was updated to include `tanstack-table-8-svelte-5`, a Svelte 5 compatible version of the TanStack Table library.
+1.  **Corrected Import:** The import statement in `app/src/lib/components/contacts-data-table/DataTable.svelte` was changed from `@tanstack/svelte-table` to `tanstack-table-8-svelte-5`.

 2.  **Corrected `jsconfig.json`:** The invalid `extends` property was removed from the `jsconfig.json` file.

 ## 4. Next Steps